Ovler

 set LOGURU_LEVEL=INFO

-In various debug sessions, I migrated this service from B to C, which is where Meili Search is located.
+In various debug sessions, I migrated this service from B to C, where Meili Search is located.
 This later proved to significantly improve speed.

 Index Concerns#